-If you've watched much British television, you've no doubt seen an electric tea kettle on more than one countertop.
-You may have even wondered why they have them.
+If you've watched much British television, you've no doubt seen electric kettles on more than a few countertops.
+You may have even wondered why people have them.
 After all, can't you just boil water on the stove or heat it in the microwave?
-You can, of course, but electric tea kettles have advantages over both of those methods.
+You can, of course, but electric kettles have advantages over both of those methods.

 When you heat water in the microwave, it can easily be heated past the point of boiling.
 When your water is too hot, you can damage the tea, resulting in a bitter flavor.
 There's also a chance you may not heat the water sufficiently, or that it will heat unevenly.
 A tea kettle is designed to heat the water quickly and uniformly to roughly 210-212 degrees Fahrenheit (100 degrees Celsius).

-So we've ruled out the microwave – but what about stovetop tea kettles?
+But what about stovetop kettles?
 Surely those are just as good as electric tea kettles, right?
 Not quite.
-While they're definitely a major improvement on the microwave, electric tea kettles still offer superior temperature control.
+While they're definitely a major improvement on the microwave, electric kettles still offer superior temperature control.
 It's standard for electric tea kettles to stop when they hit the boiling point, which is ideal for most teas.
-Some have the ability to stop at a pre-determined temperature before the boiling point, which is ideal for more delicate teas like green tea or white tea.
+Some have the ability to stop at a pre-determined temperature before the boiling point, which is better for delicate teas like green tea or white tea.

-Electric tea kettles also use less energy than a stovetop kettle, and they almost always heat up faster.
-If you drink a lot of tea, that time savings can really add up.
+Electric kettles also use less energy than a stovetop kettle, and they almost always heat up faster.
+If you drink a lot of tea, the time savings can really add up.

 If this has convinced you that your home isn't complete without an electric tea kettle, welcome to the club.
 There are a ton of great – and attractive – choices out there, and I'll start by showcasing the one sitting on the counter here at the I Heart Britain HQ.

-The only real downside to this model is that you can't see the water level without looking inside.
-I don't find this to be a big deal because I always refill the tea kettle with fresh water when I use it.
-Stale, reheated water doesn't quite taste the same (though you can always feed your plants with the old water if you don't want to waste clean water).
+The only real downside is that you can't see the water level without looking inside.
+I don't find this to be a big deal because I always rinse and refill the kettle with fresh water when I use it.
+Stale, reheated water doesn't quite taste the same, and you can always feed your plants with the old water if you don't want to waste it.

-I should also mention that this tea kettle is slightly heavier than some others, given that it's ceramic.
-If you suffer from bad arthritis or anything else that makes lifting a tea kettle hard, I would recommend going with a lighter stainless steel electric tea kettle.
+It's also worth mentioning that this tea kettle is slightly heavier than some others, given that it's ceramic.
+If you suffer from arthritis or tendinitis or anything else that could make lifting challenging, I would recommend going with a lighter stainless steel electric tea kettle.

-Cuisinart CPK-17 PerfecTemp Cordless Electric Tea Kettle – If you drink a typical black tea or blended black tea (like English Breakfast Tea or Yorkshire Tea), most tea kettles will be just fine for you.
-On the other hand, if you prefer more delicate teas like green tea or white tea, you'll want to get an electric tea kettle that's designed to heat to a number of different temperatures so you don't damage the flavour.
+If you drink a typical black tea or blended black tea (like English Breakfast Tea or Yorkshire Tea), most tea kettles will be just fine for you.
+On the other hand, if you prefer more delicate teas like green tea or white tea, it's best to get an electric kettle that allows you to set different target temperatures based on the tea you'll be drinking.

-This Cuisinart model is an excellent choice for those who need multiple temperatures.
+In terms of adjustable temperature electric kettles, this Cuisinart models is one of the best for the price.
 I've seen some that try to accomplish 20 different functions with two or three buttons and you have to try to remember what different things do – but this one is so nicely labeled.
 You don't even have to remember the exact temperature your tea requires.
-The buttons are labeled for you.
+The kettle tells you.
 Get it HERE

 So – that's why I recommend this very affordable, but slightly more expensive than plastic option.
 It's nothing fancy in terms of looks or function, but it's simple, has a pleasant neutral appearance, and it gets the job done.
 Get it HERE